Memories Ad-Lib

-Memories Ad-Lib is an album by singer Joe Williams with Count Basie featuring tracks recorded in 1958 which was originally released on the Roulette label.
+Memories Ad-Lib is an album by singer Joe Williams with Count Basie.
+It features tracks recorded in 1958 and was originally released in 1959 on the Roulette label.
 It is notable for featuring several short solo passages by rhythm guitarist Freddie Green.

 Reception

 AllMusic awarded the album 4 stars and its review by Ken Dryden states, "it will be greatly appreciated by fans of Count Basie and Joe Williams".